Home

 Note:

 The Pp index accounts for all the short term sample variances (Cp) and typically will be lower over the long term.
-The standard -1.5 sigma shift from short term to long term doesn't exactly apply but there is a commonly accepted reduction of acceptibility from Cp to Pp (see difference between short term and long term samples).
+The standard -1.5 sigma shift from short term to long term doesn't exactly apply but there is a commonly accepted reduction of acceptability from Cp to Pp.

 DETERMINING ACCEPTABILITY LEVEL